Darkspawn: Reception

 The Darkspawn are considered to be an important element of the Dragon Age series, though some sources feel they lack depth and nuance.
 Kirk Hamilton from Kotaku mocked the Darkspawn as "goofily-named", but acknowledged their importance as the most notable monsters of the series.
 PC Gamer described the Darkspawn as "the kind of world-consuming threat that demands attention, even if most of them are faceless hunks of evil" for players to kill.
 PC Gamer staff member Tom Senior acknowledged that the Darkspawn are good fantasy villains, but expressed a preference for "grey-area antagonists" who work against player characters for their own relatable reasons, such as Loghain Mac Tir and Flemeth.
 Carolyn Jong noted that other characters in the games frequently referred to the Darkspawn as "evil, soulless creatures", which in her view renders them as "voiceless objects", and are therefore subject to “finalizing secondhand definitions”.
 Jong noted that in Origins, there are no opportunities for non-violent interactions with Darkspawn, except as "finalized, externalized objects that exist only to be killed", which in her view forces players to "operate within an overly simplistic, binary opposition".
 Conor Rennick from Headstuff compared the Darkspawn unfavorably to villains like Loghain due to their "comparative lack of personality".

 The Broodmother has received particular attention due to her reproductive role within Darkspawn society.
 Sarah Stang explored the concept of "monstrous-feminine" video game characters in a paper published by York University, where she discussed the Broodmothers in detail as "problematic examples of the abject monstrous-feminine" that follow "a long tradition in horror media of framing the female body and the birthing process as something horrific and repulsive".
 Aimee Hart from Bloody Disgusting agreed that Broodmothers are an example of female bodies being frequently intruded on as a horror trope and how "fertility, particularly through rape, is used to strike fear into the heart of the player through the threat of the gruesome and grotesque treatment of the body" by using "a personal threat of the obscene against female bodies to both cower and fascinate the player".
 Hart said Hespith’s poem about the origins of the Broodmothers is one of the most disturbing moments in Dragon Age history.
 Conversely, Kirk McKeand from PCGamesN believe that the upcoming fourth title of the series needs to re-embrace the dark storytelling of Origins and look to its extensive collection of "sickening, self-contained stories" such as the Broodmother encounter for inspiration.

 The Deep Roads setting, which is featured in all main series games and are mostly populated with Darkspawn enemies, has also been criticized.
-Heather Alexandra said while it is "thematically cogent in many ways" and "helps illustrate the size of the darkspawn horde", she considers the Deep Roads a long "slog" which is overly annoying and a feature she is more than happy to skip.
+Heather Alexandra said while it is "thematically cogent in many ways" and "helps illustrate the size of the darkspawn horde", they considered the Deep Roads a long "slog" which is overly annoying and a feature they are more than happy to skip.